ayumodark/nvim/README.md

 ```
 return {
   "someone/someplugin", -- pointing to the plugin repo
+  lazy = true, -- force lady laoding
+  event = "VimEnter", -- when to load plugin
+-- Or
+  keys = {} -- load plugin when these keys are pressed
+  dependencies = {
+"someoneelse/somethingelse", lazy = true, -- load these when starting someplugin
+}
   opts = {}, -- load plugin default settings
 --OR
   config = function() -- pass custom settings